CraftTweaker/CraftTweaker-Documentation/docs/Tips_Tricks/Items/IItemDefinition_Metas.md

 ## Solution

-We use [IItemDefinitions](/Vanilla/Items/IItemDefinition) and an integer Range and iterate through latter.
+We use [IItemDefinitions](/Vanilla/Items/IItemDefinition) and an Integer Range and iterate through latter.
 If we can't use an int range we can also use a number array, but that would require you to type in all required numbers.
 You can also use this to Except some items from being used.